eclipse-tractusx/eclipse-tractusx.github.io/docs/tutorials/e2e/connect/deployComponents.md

 # if -p option is used, with the profile name minikube-$USER
 ```

-Now add a few hostnames into your /etc/hosts.
+Now add these hostnames to your /etc/hosts.
 You should ensure that you have access and the /etc/hosts file group entry should be assigend to the group **docker**.
-Check this with following commands:
+Check this with the following commands:

 ```bash
 ls -al /etc/hosts